ai-hackathon-affective-computing/ai-hackathon/app/README.md

 Then run image by executing `docker run -p 4200:4200 -v ./src:/app/src webapp-starter-dev` which will watch your changes and expose port `4200`.

 ### Production
-In Production run container with docker-compose: `docker-compose up`.
+In Production run container with docker-compose: `docker-compose up`

 ## Installation requirements